 Meteorological conditions are being recorded continuously since 10-11-2020.
-Three Temperature/Relative Humidity sensors were installed, one in each vineyard (hillslope, terrace and an additional one under a tree on the hillslope).
+Three Temperature/Relative Humidity sensors were installed, one in each vineyard (hillslope, terrace and an additional one under a tree on the hillslope which disappeared on 6 October 2022).
 In this case, it has not been necessary to install a rain gauge because we have the data recorded by the A197 "Leza" del SAIH (Servicio Automático de Información Hidrologíca del Ebro).

-Figure 32 shows the daily data of the maximum and minimum temperatures of the three thermometers installed.
-Table 10 summarises the data obtained, where we can see how the maximum temperatures are very similar between the 2 vineyards given their proximity, although it could be considered that the terrace has the most extreme conditions, with a greater range of temperatures between -4.4°C and 38.3°C, although the minimum temperature was recorded on the hillside (-4.7°C) in January 2021.
+Figure 36 shows the daily data of the maximum and minimum temperatures of the three thermometers installed.
+Table 10 summarises the data obtained, where we can see how the maximum temperatures are very similar between the 2 vineyards given their proximity, although it could be considered that the hillslope has the most extreme conditions, with a greater range of temperatures between -4.7°C and 41.3°C.